-In a Batch of Petitions before the SC, the Petitioners sought an inquiry into the Circumstances of Death of District Judge Brijgopal Harikishan Loya.
-All the Petitions were essentially based on articles published in Caravan on November 20/21, 2017.
-The issue was whether the Death of Judge Loya was due to natural causes, or there are circumstances which raise a reasonable suspicion about an unnatural death.
+An inquiry was sought into the circumstances of death of District Judge, Brijgopal Harikishan Loya.
+The petitions were essentially based on articles published in Caravan on November 20/21, 2017.
+The issue was whether the death of Judge Loya was due to natural causes, or there are circumstances which raise a reasonable suspicion about an unnatural death.

-“The petition is a veiled attempt to launch a Frontal Attack on the Independence of Judiciary and to dilute the Credibility of Judicial Institutions… There is absolutely no merit in the Writ Petitions… There is no ground for the Court to hold that there was a reasonable suspicion about the cause or circumstances of death which would merit a further inquiry… The conduct of the Petitioners and the Intervenors is, as we have indicated, lacking in bona fides and reveals a misuse of Judicial Process.
+“The petition is a veiled attempt to launch a frontal attack on the independence of judiciary and to dilute the credibility of judicial institutions.
+There is absolutely no merit.
+There is no ground for the Court to hold that there was a reasonable suspicion about the cause or circumstances of death which would merit a further inquiry.
+The conduct… as we have indicated, lacking in bona fides and reveals a misuse of judicial process.
 Dismissed.”

 – Hon’ble Justice D.Y.
 Chandrachud, Bandhuraj Sambhaji Lone v.
 Union of India, [Writ Petition (Civil) No. 20 of 2018].